Shooting Sports & Wildlife Project

 Explore firearms safety and the importance of conserving Minnesota's natural resources.
 Learn the safe use of air pistols, air rifles, .22 cal. rifles, shotguns, black-powder guns and archery.
 Wildlife education may include environmental awareness talks, a trip to forest resource centers, floods and natural disaster clean-up, or canoe trips to explore topography changes.
-Watch this video and see what 4-H youth are doing in 4-H Shooting Sports & Wildlife.
+Watch this video and read this fact sheet to see what 4-H youth are doing in 4-H Shooting Sports & Wildlife.

 To view county or local club events, visit the county website.

 Shooting Sports & Wildlife instructors must be certified.
 This is a weekend training designed to cover the knowledge and rules to become a certified instructor in one of these disciplines: archery, muzzle loading, shotgun, air rifle/air pistol/.22 rifle, wildlife and coordinator.
 It covers life skills, state regulations, and content skills needed for each.
 More info

 4-H youth in grades 3 - one year past high school who have completed 15 hours of shooting with a certified instructor and eight hours of wildlife education may participate in the following areas: archery, muzzle loading, shotgun, air rifle, air pistol, .22 rifle, silhouette fun shoot and a skill-a-thon.
 More info

 Earn a spot from the state shoot and have an opportunity to attend this week-long national shoot.
 More info

 Project bowls are an exciting way for youth to explore a project area.
 Teams compete in quiz competitions with questions about specific project areas.
 You can compete in these categories: dairy, dog, general livestock (beef, sheep & swine), horse, poultry, rabbit and wildlife projects.
 Winners of the regional bowls advance to the state bowl.
 More info